 Can White House Bowling Heal GOP Divisions And Spare The Health Care Bill?

-The two-lane Truman Bowling Alley isn't glamorous or grand, but as bowling alleys go the location is mighty exclusive.
+The two-lane Truman Bowling Alley isn't glamorous or grand, but as bowling alleys go, the location is mighty exclusive.
 It's in the basement of the Eisenhower Executive Office Building, inside the White House complex.

 And on Tuesday night it will be the latest backdrop for a high stakes sales pitch to a group of conservative House Republicans known as the Freedom Caucus.
 They are skeptical of what the president is selling: the American Health Care Act, or as Breitbart called it derisively, "Obamacare 2.0."